0xPolygonMiden/miden-client/docs/docs/usage/cli/how_to_cli.md

 Note that running the node locally for development is encouraged, but the endpoint can be set to point to any remote node's IP as well.

+## Example: Executing, proving and submitting transactions to the Miden node

+For a complete example on how to run the client and submit transactions to the Miden node, you can refer to the [`Getting Started`](https://0xpolygonmiden.github.io/miden-base/introduction/getting-started.html).

 ## Reference

 The following is a list of commands that the CLI currently supports.
 A small explanation follows for the commands that contain subcommands.
 Note that for any command you can get an explanation in the terminal by attaching `--help` to it.